 By navigating these challenges and following best practices, businesses can effectively manage and remove fake reviews while preserving their online credibility and customer trust.

-What to Do If a Fake Review Can’t Be Removed?
+What to Do If You Can’t Remove a Fake Review

 If you find that a fake review cannot be removed through the usual reporting channels on the platform, there are several steps you can take.
 First, try escalating your case within the review platform’s support team.
 Sometimes, a different department or higher authority can assess the situation and take actions.
 If this doesn’t work, consider seeking legal advice, especially if the fake review crosses into defamation and violates laws.